Terry Cummings: Return to Bucks

 In November 1995, he joined the Milwaukee Bucks again.
 He played 81 games averaging 8.0 points per game in 21 minutes of work.

 Seattle Supersonics

 In January 1997 he signed with the Seattle SuperSonics as a free agent.
 He contributed as a role player helping the Sonics reach the Western Conference Semi-finals where they lost to the Houston Rockets in 7 games.

 Philadelphia 76ers

-He signed with the 76ers in September 1997.
+He signed with the Philadelphia 76ers in September 1997.
 He played in 44 games averaging 5.3 points per game.

 New York Knicks

 Just before the trade deadline in February 1998, he was traded to the New York Knicks for Herb Williams and Ron Grandison.
 For the New York Knicks he played in 30 games to finish the 1997–98 season and a total of 74 games combined between Philadelphia and New York.

 Golden State Warriors

 Before the lockout ending in 1999, he was traded by the Knicks along with John Starks and Chris Mills to the Golden State Warriors for Latrell Sprewell.
 He managed to play 2 seasons for the Warriors, then retired from basketball after the 1999–2000 season.

 In his final season, despite serious injuries and then being 38 years old, he averaged 8.4 PPG and 4.9 RPG in just 18 minutes a night.